 Businesses Accounting for Nonprofits

-Accounting for nonprofits requires different services than for-profit businesses.
+Accounting for nonprofits requires different basic services than for-profit businesses.
 Because it is a nonprofit there are different rules and regulations.
 There are systems that need to be in place and accounting procedures to ensure a healthy nonprofit company.

 - Net Assets